 DID YOU KNOW?

-Glasses can be donated through the Lions Club eyeglass recycling program.
+You can donate old glasses through the Lions Club eyeglass recycling program.
 I found out after getting PRK laser refractive surgery when I was looking to give new life to my now useless prescription glasses.

-Comment below to share what type of materials you recycle the most and what locations in your community offer recycling opportunities.
+Comment below to share what ways you recycle the most and what locations in your community offer recycling opportunities.

 Pin it for later!